M.S. in Forensic Sciences - Forensic Chemistry/Toxicology

 - Must maintain a 3.0 or better GPA

-- 7 years maximum time to complete the program
+- 7 years maximum time to complete the program.
+Most students complete this program in 2 years.

 Thesis Requirement -